 flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

 Generally, Flatpak apps can be installed via the Terminal only.
-For instance, if you’ve downloaded a .deb package file on your Ubuntu system, you can either use the Terminal or simply double-click on it and let the Software Center or another package installer take care of the installation for you.
+For instance, if you’ve downloaded a .deb package file on your Ubuntu system, you can use the Terminal or double-click it and let the Software Center or another package installer take care of the installation.
 If you download a .flatpakref you can only install it via the Terminal, by default.
 You can do this by using the following command:

 flatpak install <package-name>